 is an involuntary, painful vaginal contraction that inhibits penetration.

-Because of the multifactorial nature of the disorder, both medical and nonmedical treatments may be recommended.
+Because many factors can lead to the disorder, both medical and nonmedical treatments may be recommended.

 Medical treatments address the underlying conditions, and include the following: